-Development of advanced specialist singing skills necessary to enter a career in musical theatre.
+The development of advanced singing and devising skills necessary to enter a career in musical theatre.

-This paper builds further upon the focused approach to classical and contemporary music theatre repertoire developed in the preceding lower-level papers.
-Students will extend their musicianship while assembling a portfolio necessary to enter a career in the music theatre industry.
+This paper builds further upon the focused approach to music theatre repertoire developed in the preceding lower-level papers.
+Students will extend their musicianship and devising skills while assembling a portfolio necessary to enter a career in the music theatre industry.

 |Paper title||Musical Theatre Voice 3|